Sunday, August 18, 2024

 Emma, who hopes to be awarded a golf scholarship for college, visualizes herself as a golf pro one day.
 “Putting is my strength,” she acknowledged.

-These young golfers put their golfing strengths to work as members of Gold Coast Junior Golf Foundation (www.gcjgf.org).
+These young golfers put their golfing talents to work as members of Gold Coast Junior Golf Foundation (www.gcjgf.org).
 The Boca Raton-based nonprofit provides opportunities and scholarships for young golfers under age 19.
 Young golfers participate in monthly tournaments throughout South Florida.
 Once a year the organization recognizes players with an awards event at a golf club.
 Founder and former golf pro Wayne McKinney pays for the food, golf carts and trophies while sharing stories of his golfing days.

 This year, Emma and Julian received trophies for playing in every tourney, scoring wins and maintaining good grades at school.